 On our own residence, we have found that a direct sale would take $1.2 million in taxes and leave us $1.4 million in after-tax cash.
 Using the DST, the entire $2.6 million would go into our trust, all of it tax-deferred.
 Have we eliminated the taxes?
 No. But we have deferred them.
 So we receive growth and an additional income from $1.2 million that otherwise would have gone to the IRS and Franchise Tax Board and we’ve saved even more in taxes on our earned income in that year.

-Three key relationships are provided to legally and effectively create and manage your individual DST, a tax attorney from Campbell Law, which is the architect of the DST Strategy, an independent professional trustee and a professional investment advisor, all serving in part so the IRS sees we have an “arms-length” relationship.
+hree key relationships are provided to legally and effectively create and manage your individual DST, our tax attorney whom are architects of the DST Strategy, an independent professional trustee and a professional investment advisor, all serving in part so the IRS sees we have an “arms-length” relationship.
 Those are coordinated through a national entity called the Estate Planning Team, created for this sole purpose by CEO and founder Robert Binkele.
-In cooperation with the Campbell Law Firm which creates each trust, the Estate Planning Team coordinates the trustees, attorneys, CPAs and investment advisors so every aspect of the trust remains compliant with IRS regulations.
+The Estate Planning Team coordinates the trustees, attorneys, CPAs and investment advisors so every aspect of the trust remains compliant with IRS regulations.

 Why Didn’t My Realtor Tell Me This?